-Pills are usually found on the areas of clothing or linens that receive the most abrasion in day-to-day use, such as under the arms, around the collar and cuffs, between the thighs, and on the rear of pants, but can happen anywhere on fabric.
+Pills are usually found on the areas of clothing that receive the most abrasion in day-to-day use, such as under the arms, around the collar and cuffs, between the thighs, and on the rear of pants, but can happen anywhere on fabric.

 While it is difficult to predict which fabrics will pill, there are some types of fabrics that are more prone to pilling.
 Knitted fabrics tend to pill more than woven fabrics because the threads are looser.
 Fabrics made of long fibers like silk and linen pill less than wool, cotton, polyester, and other synthetic threads.

 How to prevent pills on your garment